Yacht Wrapping Bible (eBook) - The Ultimate Guide to Yacht Wrapping by LuxWrap®

 For hulls up to 20m, many competent local wrap shops can deliver an acceptable job.
 It may not always be cost-effective to fly in an international specialist such as LuxWrap.
 Regardless of choice, best practice is to check portfolios, request photos and references, and ask about the materials used, as well as for examples of how they have performed in real-world conditions.

-"Yacht owner chooses to complete a full colour change wrap instead of painting."
+“Yacht owner chooses a full colour-change wrap instead of painting.”

 Captains and crew often ask: “Why wrap something this big and not paint it?”
 The answer lies in time and cost.
 Painting yachts in this size bracket involves very high expense and months of downtime.